 Two-Stage Compression

 TDengine uses a two-stage compression in which data is first encoded and then compressed.
-By default, TDengine operates as follows:
+By default, TDengine encodes data as follows:

-You can configure specific columns to be compressed using zlib, zstd, or xz.
+After encoding, all data types are compressed with standard data compression methods.
+TDengine uses lz4 for all columns by default, but you can configure specific columns to be compressed using zlib, zstd, or xz if desired.
 Depending on the nature of your data, you may find better results with a certain algorithm.
-In addition, you can configure lossy compression (TSZ) on floating-point columns for additional savings.
+In addition, you can configure lossy compression (tsz) on floating-point columns for additional savings.

 One Table per Device